ivaylopg/MixedRealityStudio/README.md

 * Lab open for project work or catch up
 * Instructor available for questions

-* No Class - To be replaced by Saturday intensive - Date TBD
-* Lab open for project work or catch up
-* Instructor available for questions

 ### Session 11A/12A - TBD
 * **Saturday intensive**